 - 2. The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Importance and scope of research in social sciences.
+Importance and scope of research in social sciences.
 Concept and characteristics of social research.
 Types of research.
 Fundamental vs. Applied.
 Concept of researchable problem - research prioritization, research process.

-Section-B Hypothesis - meaning, characteristics, types and testing.
+Hypothesis - meaning, characteristics, types and testing.
 Review of literature.
 Development of theoretical orientation of the research problem.
 Concept, construct, variables and their measurement.

-Section-C: Sampling design, sampling error and methods of sampling.
+Sampling design, sampling error and methods of sampling.
 Research design and techniques.
 Types of data collection tools and testing their reliability and validity.
 Scaling techniques.
 Coding, editing, tabulation and validation of data.

-Section-D: Tools of data analysis.
+Tools of data analysis.
 Statistical package for social sciences, interpretation of results, preparing research report / thesis.
 Writing of articles.
 Universal procedures for preparation of bibliography.